 I thought it would be fun to make this post a bit different from my previous posts.
 First up is a short video showing the sequence of events.
 Then I explain how we did it step by step.
-Lastly, you will find lists of all the tools and materials we used with the total cost of the project.
+Lastly, you will find lists of all the tools and materials we used with the project’s total cost.

 I began by installing 1/4 inch underlayment boards on top of the subfloor.
 They are kept in place by nailing them to the subfloor.
 If you have existing flooring, you can skip this step altogether.
 We needed this for the baseboards in this area to line up where the vinyl meets the carpeting.

-The paint colour is such a beautiful flat black, and I didn’t want to spoil it with a sealing topcoat.
-Only time will tell how well it holds up, but so far so good.
+The paint color is such a beautiful flat black, and I didn’t want to spoil it with a sealing topcoat.
+Only time will tell how well it holds up, but so far, so good.

 Installing the cabinets was really easy.
-I cut a 4-inch strip of MDF that was placed between the wall and the first cabinet.
-I’m no millwork expert, I merely copied how my kitchen cabinets are installed, but it does make for a more polished look.
+I cut a 4-inch strip of MDF that I placed between the wall and the first cabinet.
+I’m no millwork expert, I merely copied my kitchen cabinet installation, but it does make for a more polished look.
 After clamping the two cabinets together, I screwed them together from the inside.
 I used a stud-finder to determine the studs’ exact position behind the drywall and secured the cabinets to the wall.

 Because I decided to buy pre-assembled cabinets, the sizes best for this space were limited to 30-inch 0r 36-inch wide, each.
 Two 36-inch cabinets wouldn’t leave enough room for a mini-fridge.
-I went with two 30-inch cabinets, leaving an opening a bit too big for the mini-fridge.
+I got two 30-inch cabinets, leaving an opening a bit too big for the mini-fridge.
 We used some leftover MDF to build a 7-inch box of the same height and depth as the cabinets to put on the mini-fridge’s opposite side.
-It filled the gap up and also serves as a support for the countertop.
-It’s an open box only big enough to store a serving tray, but useful nonetheless.
+It filled the gap up and also served as a support for the countertop.
+It’s an open box only big enough to store a serving tray but useful nonetheless.

 With the cabinets in place, the flooring could be installed.
 We had leftover luxury vinyl from Stephen’s hobby room, and I used every last piece!
 I threw away an 11-inch offcut.